bwaidelich/Wwwision.DAM/README.md

 > **Warning**
 > This package is not yet prepared to be installed on its own
+> See https://github.com/bwaidelich/dam-example for a minimal example base upon [Slim](https://www.slimframework.com/)
-> See https://github.com/bwaidelich/Wwwision.Neos.DAM for an example integration into [Neos CMS](https://neos.io).
+> Or https://github.com/bwaidelich/Wwwision.Neos.DAM for an example integration into [Neos CMS](https://neos.io).

 Install using [composer](https://getcomposer.org):